Solving the Stock Option Forecast problem by a numerical method for the Black-Scholes Equation with Machine Learning Classification Model: Result and Data

+The results were generated using a robust combination of machine learning methods, integrating the Quasi-Reversibility Method (QRM) as a significant feature in our analysis.
+We ensured the integrity and reproducibility of our data by setting the random state to 42.
+This approach provides consistency across different runs of the experiment.
+Furthermore, we leveraged real market data sourced from Bloomberg, ensuring that our findings are grounded in actual market conditions.
+By incorporating diverse methodologies and high-quality data, our results offer a comprehensive and reliable analysis of options pricing and market prediction.

-\subsection{Classification matrix}
+\subsection{Classification Matrix}

 We define the option price of a certain day to be the average of the bid and the asking price.
-All the result below was calculated based on the following matrix \begin{itemize} \item Predicted label of 1 represents that we predicted the option price would increase the next day. \item Predicted label of -1 represents that we predicted the option price would decrease the next day. \item True label of 1 represents that the real option price increase the next day. \item True label of -1 represents that the real option price decrease the next day. \end{itemize}
+All the results below were calculated based on the following matrix: \begin{itemize} \item Predicted label of Up represents that we predicted the option price would increase the next day. \item Predicted label of Down represents that we predicted the option price would decrease the next day. \item True label of Up represents that the real option price increases the next day. \item True label of Down represents that the real option price decreases the next day. \end{itemize}